 Receipt and processing of enrollment forms

 Families may submit enrollment forms via our online enrollment platform Transparent Classroom.
 A link to this program is on the homepage of our website and is also available on the enrollment tab along the top of the page.
-Families will be required to establish an account and will use this platform for all other enrollment processes.
+Families will be required to establish a Transparent Classroom account and will use this platform for all other enrollment processes.

 Families who do not have internet access, or the ability to complete the application

-process on their own, are encouraged to come to the main office of the school and PCM staff will assist them with setting up an account online and getting their student registered.
-Paper copies have been translated into the top three languages represented in our community and will be distributed during community events, enrollment fairs, and are available in the main office for families who need/prefer them.
+process on their own, are encouraged to call the main office of the school and PCM staff will assist them with setting up an account online and getting their student registered.
+Paper copies of the application form have been translated into the top three languages (Arabic, Mandarina, Spanish) represented in our community and will be distributed during community events, enrollment fairs, and are available in the main office for families who need/prefer them.
+Please contact the main office if translation to another language is preferred.

 If a receipt of enrollment confirmation is not received within 24 hours, families should contact the main office.